SuperThunder/SuperThunder.github.io/_posts/2018-06-02-ServerRebuild.md

 ## Reason
 So when I built my home server for learning, testing, and some light usage as a NAS and VM host, I threw in 5 old laptop drives ranging from 250GB to 500GB.
 Some of them report questionable reliability in SMART, and most have poor IO performance.

-I bought a suitable 2TB drive to be able to amalgamate all of the storage (media, backups, VMs onto one high performance, modern, drive.
+I bought a suitable 2TB drive to be able to amalgamate all of the storage (media, backups, VMs) onto one high performancea and modern drive.

 ## Things to backup
 While nothing would be terrible to lose, it would be annoying.
 So in advance of changing anything, I prepared a list of things I should backup: